radu-nedelcu-de/nvidia-fan-controller/README.md

 ### Installing

 If you wish to run this script when you log in into KDE:
+1. Open start_fan.sh and:
+- change the directory where the code lives from /home/radu/extra/work/python/nvidia-fan
-1. Open start_fan.sh and set the desired speed.
+- set the desired speed
 2. Go to System Settings:

 <img